Ignatius Moses I Daoud

-Ignatius Basile Moses I Daoud (or Moussa Daoud) (ܐܝܓܢܐܛܝܘܣ ܡܘܫܐ ܩܕܡܝܐ ܕܐܘܕ) (18 September 1930 – 7 April 2012) was Patriarch of Antioch for the Syrian Catholic Church, a Cardinal Bishop (because he was an Eastern Patriarch elevated to Cardinal), and Prefect of the Congregation for the Oriental Churches in the Catholic Church.
+Ignatius Basile Moses I Daoud (or Moussa Daoud) (ܐܝܓܢܐܛܝܘܣ ܡܘܫܐ ܩܕܡܝܐ ܕܐܘܕ) (18 September 1930 – 7 April 2012) was Patriarch of Antioch for the Syrian Catholic Church, a cardinal-bishop (because he was an Eastern patriarch elevated to the cardinalate), and Prefect of the Congregation for the Oriental Churches in the Catholic Church.

 Biography

 Daoud was born in Meskaneh, a village near Homs, Syria, to Daoud Moussa Daoud and Kahla Elias Dabbas.
 He was ordained a priest on 17 October 1954.
 He earned a degree in Canon law at the Pontifical Lateran University in Rome.
-On 18 September 1977 he was consecrated Bishop of Cairo by Patriarch Ignatius Antony II Hayyek.
-In 1994 he was appointed Archbishop of Homs of the Catholic Syrians.
+On 18 September 1977 he was consecrated bishop of Cairo by Patriarch Ignatius Antony II Hayyek.
+In 1994 he was appointed archbishop of Homs of the Catholic Syrians.

-Then-Archbishop Moses Daoud was elected Patriarch of Antioch for the Syrian Catholic Church on 13 October 1998.
-He was confirmed as Patriarch of Antioch by Pope John Paul II on 20 October 1998, and was enthroned as Patriarch of Antioch on 25 October 1998.
+Then-Archbishop Moses Daoud was elected as patriarch of Antioch for the Syrian Catholic Church on 13 October 1998.
+He was confirmed as patriarch by Pope John Paul II on 20 October 1998, and was enthroned on 25 October 1998.
 By custom, he added the name Ignatius to his own name, honoring Saint Ignatius of Antioch.
-He retired from the Patriarchal See on 8 January 2001, shortly after being named Prefect of the Congregation for the Oriental Churches, which deals with Vatican relations with the Eastern-Rite Churches in communion with Rome, by Pope John Paul II, on 25 November 2000.
+He retired from the patriarchal see on 8 January 2001, shortly after being named prefect for the Congregation for the Oriental Churches, which deals with Vatican relations with the Eastern-Rite churches in communion with Rome, by Pope John Paul II, on 25 November 2000.

 Moses Daoud was proclaimed cardinal-bishop by Pope John Paul in the consistory of 21 February 2001.
 He was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.
 On 9 June 2007, Patriarch Emeritus Ignatius Moses I resigned his post as Prefect of the Congregation for the Oriental Churches.

 Until his 80th birthday, he was a member of the following dicasteries of the Roman Curia: